mongodb/specifications/source/bson-corpus/bson-corpus.rst

 ``\\uXXXX``.
 This is by design to ensure that the Extended JSON fields remain printable ASCII without embedded null characters to ensure maximum portability to different language JSON or extended JSON decoders.

-Drivers MUST parse the extended JSON input using a regular JSON parser (not an extended JSON one) and verify the input is parsed successfully.
-This serves to verify that the parse error test cases test extended JSON-specific error conditions and that they do not have, for example, unintended spelling errors.

-Drivers SHOULD parse the extended JSON input using the extended JSON parser and verify the parsing produces an extended JSON parse error.

 There are legal differences in JSON representation that may complicate testing for particular codecs.
 The JSON in the corpus may not resemble